elementor/elementor-developers-docs/src/managers/registering-widgets.md

 add_action( 'elementor/widgets/register', 'register_new_widgets' );
 ```

-We hook to the new `elementor/widgets/register` action hook which holds the widgets manager.
+This hooks to the new `elementor/widgets/register` action hook which holds the widgets manager.
 Then we use the manager to register new widgets by passing the widget instance.